 Treatments for heart failure can ease your symptoms and help you live longer.
 But Black and Hispanic people with the disease may not have equal access.

-Vegan eggs could help end the cruelty of current egg production The post Company Unveils ‘Revolutionary’ Machine That Makes Vegan Egg Yolks appeared first on Plant Based News.
+The post Company Unveils ‘Revolutionary’ Machine That Makes Vegan Egg Yolks appeared first on Plant Based News.

 The risk of having a stroke, and dying of one, is higher for Black Americans than for other racial and ethnic groups.
 Find out why – and what helps prevent strokes.